engares/KNN-Based-Telegram-Chatbot-hosted-in-ESP32/README.md

 - **Highly Customizable with Small Data:** You just have to upload your own training data in a .txt file, more info below.

 ## How It Works

 The bot uses a combination of text processing and machine learning algorithms to generate intelligent responses in real-time.
-Here’s a breakdown of the core components:
+All data is stored in the ESP32's flash memory, making it a self-contained solution.
+Here’s a summmarised explanation:

 - **Text Processing:** The bot first cleans and normalizes user input by breaking down the text into tokens (words) and applying stemming techniques to focus on the root form of each word.
 The data is also augmented with a dictionary of common synonyms.
 This ensures that different forms of a word or similar words (e.g., "running" vs. "run", "movies" vs "films") are treated as the same concept.